roverzon/MolGolem/README.txt

-This is the first memo about golemMol project.
+This is the first memo about MolGolem project.

 The initiative of this project is a robust and project-oriented set of python tools to help handle